Fiserv/banking-hub/docs/implementation-notes/Accounts-and-transactions/MemoTicklerInq-ImplNotes.md

-# Implementation Notes for Inq MemoTickler
+# Implementation Notes for Get MemoTickler
 This section provides the provider-specific Request and Response schema along with the implementation notes for the applicable fields.
 <!--
 type: tab